 "I'm writing this letter ten years in your future."

-Hitaga's larger than life persona, as he fends off comments, constantly being playfully antagonized by the quick-witted Azu, taking pleasure in seeing him fluster behind his thick-framed glasses, while Suwa towers over them amused by the "married couple" squabble taking place.
+Hitaga's larger than life persona, as he fends off comments, being playfully antagonized constantly by the quick-witted Azu, taking pleasure in seeing him fluster behind his thick-framed glasses, while Suwa towers over them amused by the "married couple" squabble taking place.
 Takako hanging back instigating with Azu complying gleefully, as they all crack a smile enjoying each others company.
 Trailing behind them with a small gesture of content, Naho doesn't ask for anything more than this.
-These are the moments that they live for.
+These are the moments that she lives for.
 The moments that Naho feel at home.
 And with Kakeru being brought into the mix, it's these moments she never wants to let go of.

 Despite being indoctrinated into the group with ease, Kakeru remains the anomaly.
-He flashes a reserved smile, accepts their gestures of friendship, humor them when they tease each other, and even participate on occasion.
+He flashes a reserved smile, accepts their gestures of friendship, humors them when they tease each other, and even participate on occasion.
 But just behind his gentle expression, there's a feeling of distance.
 A wall that keeps them outside from the truth that's eating away within.
 A mind that's off somewhere else, a lonely place that only his thoughts are allowed to occupy.
 And staring back at him is Naho, fixated on the truth behind the smoke and mirrors.

 The truth she now possesses.
-Kakeru isn't going to be around for long if he follows this path.
-An idea that saddens her to the core.
+Kakeru isn't going to be around for long if he follows this path, an idea that saddens her to the core.

-But is it alright to change the future, to listen to herself 10 years ahead?
+But is it alright to change the future, to listen to herself ten years ahead?
 A 26-year-old Naho, willing to change the decision of her reserved younger self for a future that would rob her of the life of a newborn child, nestled in the bosom of a loving mother's arms and a man who's in his own right the right match for her?
 This decision becomes about much more than saving someone, it becomes about weighed sacrifices.
-Nothing can be gained without the loss of something else.
+Nothing could be gained without the loss of something else.
 Is it right to gamble the happiness of others, and possible life of another, just to fulfill a want to preserve someone else's?
 Even the most trivial of occurrences could tip the scales in one side's favor.
 Fate doesn't choose favorites.
-The slightest swing of the pendulum determining the fate and love of those involve.
+The slightest swing of the pendulum determining the outcome and love of those involved.
 A fragile web that's only held in place by the desire to mend wounds not yet made and save a life that's not yet lost.

 These are the moments that are brought to life by the talented team staffed with seeing the vision through.
 With vibrant earth tones protruding through brushstrokes of greenery, a rustic, yet polish look that's acid washed in Hiroshi's unique stylistic choices; everything displays a delicate touch, fine-tuned by people who care about the projects they're working on.
 With character design credit given to Nobuteru Yuuki, the same man that lent his talent to Kids on the Slope and Paradise Kiss, it all comes together into one cohesive piece.
 Carrying this off is a soundtrack that gently chimes in when the time calls for it, with the soft stroke of an acoustic guitar, thump of drums, piano keys and the occasional presence of zany instrumentals used when the time was right.
 It's a soundtrack that doesn't drown out the actions on screen but instead works in synchronicity with it.
-Choosing to be a supporting act than the main attraction.
+Choosing to be a supporting actor than the main attraction.

 Each of these friends existing independently of each other but choosing to pool together where they have others that complete whatever they lack.
-Good on their own but better when there's a shoulder to lean on.
-Someone to share their happiness, troubles and existence with.
+Good on their own but better when there's a shoulder to lean on, someone to share their happiness, troubles, and existence with.
 The very idea that frightens the outsider being accepted within their circle.

 Kakeru admires but fears the very idea of their friendship.
 A lingering thought that he carries with him, afraid to open up to let others in:

 "I don't deserve it.
 I haven't earned it.
 I'm not good enough.
 No one understands me.
-If I get too close I will only hurt them in the end.
+If I get too close, I will only hurt them in the end.
 How could anyone care for me after what I've done?
 I shouldn't be allowed happiness."

 Orange isn't filled with characters spouting out summations of themselves, nor does it bother to hammer home points not expressed explicitly through dialogue.
 It lets the actions, the expressions, the mannerisms, the scenes, the camera, the color, the music, the very nature of the show itself, to do all the talking in its place.

-And in a nutshell, that's Orange's greatest strength, taking things that are quickly disregarded such as school rom-coms and time-travel setups and turning them into something that could be engaging and level headed.
+And in a nutshell, that's Orange's greatest strength; taking things that are quickly disregarded, such as school rom-coms and time-travel setups, and turning them into something that could be engaging and level-headed.

-And as we step back, leaving the world of Orange behind us, zooming past the aged walkways, green linen jackets worn by adolescence; back through the cracks of the skyline hidden behind a wall of leaves hanging above, we know that we're leaving a place with a memory to take away from it.
-And as we become less aware of its existence, going about our own routines, the world of Orange and its inhabitants continues on, living their day to day lives, making memories of their own and looking up in bewilderment at the endless blue, pondering as to what their future may hold.
+And as we step back, leaving the world of Orange behind us, zooming past the aged walkways, green linen jackets worn by adolescence; again through the cracks of the skyline hidden behind a wall of leaves hanging above, we know that we're leaving a place with a memory to take away from it.
+And as we become less aware of its existence, going about our routines, the world of Orange and its inhabitants continues on, living their day to day lives, making memories of their own and looking up in bewilderment at the endless blue, pondering as to what their future may hold.